-It is good practice to invite parents of students going on a visit, accompanied by the students themselves, to a briefing meeting at the School, in order for arrangements to be explained and questions answered.
+It is good practice to invite parents of students going on a visit, accompanied by the students themselves, to a briefing meeting at the School or via Teams, in order for arrangements to be explained and questions answered.
 This applies to many longer visits and especially overseas visits.